POS-IOS-I-OBEBOS/-8/README.md

 The admin panel is opened with `/admin` and uses a custom keyboard.
 It lets administrators view or edit channel links, change the welcome message, see basic statistics and request a visit chart in JPG format.
-Authorised users also have access to the **Проверка накладной** button which asks for a TNN number and FSRAR ID, shows a captcha from https://check1.fsrar.ru and returns the latest status information for that invoice.
+Authorised users also have access to the **Проверка накладной** button.

+When pressed, the bot first asks for the TNN number (for example `123456789`), then requests the recipient's FSRAR ID (for example `030000000000`).
+After the user enters these values the bot shows a captcha from
+<https://check1.fsrar.ru>.
+Once the captcha text is sent, the bot waits for the
+FSRAR service to respond and returns the date of the last change, the current status and the owner of the invoice.
 Certificate verification is disabled when contacting this site to avoid SSL errors.